openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

      -- a constant variable (variable of a primitive type, or type *String*) that is declared constant and initialized with a compile-time constant expression.

+   linearization
+     -- de-nesting of all nested types in a union type to present them in the form of a flat line that has no more union types included.

 .. raw:: pdf